Pelmen323/Kaiserreich_Autotests/README.md

 # Pytest Tests for Kaiserreich

 Repo for .py tests for Kaiserreich (can be run for every other HOI4 mod), with possibility to setup Jenkins as runner.
+It can be used 'as is' for Kaiserreich user, they only need to pass their system username in which doc folder the project is located and name of mod folder (see screenshots lower).
+For other HOI4 projects it can be used as well but requires manual verification of each error and adjusting FALSE_POSITIVES iterables respectively

+General idea of the project is to automate the scenarios testing that are almost impossible to verify otherwise (they can be checked manually via CWTools in some cases, but my solution benefits from all automation perks - it is never tired and it performs thousands of operation per second).
+Tests are NOT running the game, instead they parse and analyze the codebase

+Current full run time - around 4 minutes

 ## Currently included tests: